-Vaccination is one of the most effective ways to protect us against COVID-19 and prevent the spread.
+Vaccination: Vaccination is one of the most effective ways to protect us against COVID-19 and prevent the spread.
 It is possible that a person could be infected with the virus that causes COVID-19, just before or just after vaccination and then get sick because the vaccine did not have enough time to provide protection or development of antibodies.
-Sometimes after vaccination, the process of building immunity can cause symptoms, such as fever or mild body aches.
-These symptoms are normal and are a sign that the body is building immunity (10).
+Sometimes after vaccination, the process of building immunity can cause symptoms, such as fever or mild body aches(10).

-Types of COVID-19 Vaccines: There are four types of vaccines recommended against COVID-19 namely; Whole virus vaccine, RNA or mRNA vaccine, Non replicating viral vector and Protein subunit.
+COVID-19 Vaccines: There are four types of vaccines recommended against COVID-19 namely; Whole virus vaccine, RNA or mRNA vaccine, Non replicating viral vector and Protein subunit.

-In Pakistan: To date, following 7 vaccines procured and administered are being approved by DRAP:
+In Pakistan: Till date, following 5 vaccines procured and administered are approved by Drug Regulatory Authority of Pakistan (DRAP):

-- CanSino-Bio Ad5-nCoV (Non replicating viral vector) - Gamaleya Sputnik (Non replicating viral vector) - Oxford/AstraZeneca AZD1222 (Non replicating viral vector) - Sinopharm (Beijing) BBIBP-CorV (Whole vaccine; In activated) - Sinovac CoronaVac (Whole vaccine; In activated) - Moderna: Spikevax (mRNA-1273) - Pfizer/BioNTech: BNT162b2 (mRNA)
+- CanSino Ad5-nCoV (Non replicating viral vector) - Pfizer BNT16b2 (mRNA) - Gamaleya Sputnik (Non replicating viral vector) - Oxford/AstraZeneca AZD1222 (Non replicating viral vector) - Sinopharm (Beijing) BBIBP-CorV (Whole vaccine; In activated) - Sinovac Corona Vac (Whole vaccine; In activated)